apache/carbondata/docs/how-to-contribute-to-apache-carbondata.md

 Please make sure those tests pass,the contribution cannot be merged otherwise.

 #### LGTM
-Once the reviewer is happy with the change, they’ll respond with an LGTM (“looks good to me!”).
+Once the reviewer is happy with the change, they’ll respond with an LGTM ("looks good to me!").
 At this point, the committer will take over, possibly make some additional touch ups, and merge your changes into the codebase.